crawl/crawl/crawl-ref/docs/crawl_manual.rst

 interest) to really dreadful ones.
 Be alert whenever seeing such a statue.

 When playing Crawl, you will undoubtedly want to develop a feeling for the different monster types.
-For example, some monsters move unpredictably while most attack head-on.
+For example, some monsters leave edible corpses and others do not.
 Likewise, ranged or magic attackers will prove a different kind of threat from melee fighters.
 Learn from past deaths and remember which monsters pose the most problems.
 If particular monsters are giving you trouble, try to alter your tactics for future encounters.